|<< Step 2: Features for Stretching|

 Notice how in the first image above, the connectors are on the Screen Width measure, but in the second image above, the connectors are on the Table Width measure.
 This determines the actual position of the connectors, not just the visible position.
 Any snapping will be done at these positions, even if the connectors may not appear at those positions (due to visible position offset).

 An added connector can easily be replaced by dragging and dropping a different connector onto the added connector in Product View.
 The existing visible position and parameter will still be retained for the new connector.

 Putting all this together, we now have a product that has measurements, connectors, and features all linked to it's model's parameters.

 If everything has been done correctly, we should now have a stretchable product.
-Click the product icon at the top right of the Geometry tab to pick up the product, and then place it into CET Designer.
+Click the product icon at the top right of the Geometry tab to pick up the product, and then place it into CET.
 It should have connectors that can be stretched.

 That marks the end of this walkthrough.
 This was a simple test case to get you started with integrating stretching into your products.
 There are more complex cases that you can implement, here's a peek at some other possibilities:

 If you're up to the challenge, you can try applying what was explained in this tutorial to make something work like these 3 demonstrations.